constantinadrian/savour/README.md

     - [Bootstrap](https://getbootstrap.com/) – CSS framework used to help with the navbar, cards, forms, modal and other classes that were used to make the app responsive.

-    - [Bootstrap Modal JS](https://getbootstrap.com/docs/4.6/components/modal/) - Code snipet adapted for update the modal content with information that has to be edited / deleted
+    - [Bootstrap Modal JS](https://getbootstrap.com/docs/4.6/components/modal/) - Code snippet adapted for update the modal content with information that has to be edited/deleted

     - [Favicon](https://favicon.io/favicon-converter/) - for the code for use in this project; the favicon was created by the developer and saved in all sizes that were needed

-    - Pagination was inspired from this two website and modified and adapted to my understanding on my project
+    - Pagination was inspired by this two website and modified and adapted to my understanding of my project

         - [https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9](https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9)